Sotiris Sylaidopoulos: First team

 In April 2023, Olympiacos Sporting Director José Anigo took over the role as interim head coach from Míchel and Silaidopoulos joined him as assistant coach until the end of the 2022–23 season.

 At the beginning of the 2023–24 season, Carlos Carvalhal took over as head coach of the club's first team.
 When Carvalhal was sacked in February 2024, UEFA Youth League-head coach Silaidopoulos took over the first team as interim coach.
-He was in charge at a 4–0 victory against OFI Crete F.C. in the Super League.
+He was in charge at a 4–0 victory against OFI in the Super League.
 Thereby, Silaidopoulos became the first Greek manager, who had been in charge of both Greek Super League power-houses Olympiacos and Panathinaikos in the past 50 years.

 Silaidopoulos stayed on the first team's staff as an assistant when José Luis Mendilibar joined Olympiacos as the new Head Coach on 12 February 2024.
 Five weeks after claiming the UEFA Youth League, Silaidopoulos added another major European trophy to his résumé.
 As the first team assistant coach for Olympiacos, he played a key role in the historic victory that saw Olympiacos become the first Greek team to win a European trophy.
-The team triumphed over Fiorentina with a 1-0 win in extra time during the UEFA Europa Conference League final, held in Athens on 29 May 2024.
+The team triumphed over Fiorentina with a 1–0 win in extra time during the UEFA Europa Conference League final, held in Athens on 29 May 2024.
 The decisive moment came in the 118th minute, when striker Ayoub El Kaabi scored the winning goal in extra time.

-Silaidopoulos played an integral role in the coaching staff during a landmark season for Olympiacos, as the club celebrated its 100-year-anniversary.
-In a historic achievement, Olympiacos secured the 48th league championship in its illustrious history.
+Silaidopoulos played a role in the coaching staff during a landmark season for Olympiacos, as the club celebrated its 100-year-anniversary.
+In a historic achievement, Olympiacos secured the 48th league championship in its history.
 After working four years at Olympiacos, he left the club on 24 June 2025.